0

 GENERAL COMMENTS:

-The livestock complex is trading mixed into Wednesday's noon hour as the
+The livestock complex continues to trade mixed as the cattle contracts are

 LIVE CATTLE: